Coral snake: Behavior

 Coral snakes vary widely in their behavior, but most are very elusive, fossorial (burrowing) snakes which spend most of their time buried beneath the ground or in the leaf litter of a rainforest floor, coming to the surface only when it rains or during breeding season.
 Some species, like Micrurus surinamensis, are almost entirely aquatic and spend most of their lives in slow-moving bodies of water that have dense vegetation.

-Coral snakes feed mostly on smaller snakes, lizards, frogs, nestling birds, small rodents, etc.
+Coral snakes feed mostly on smaller snakes, lizards, frogs, nestling birds, small rodents, etc. Tropical species of coral snakes from more mesic areas have a broader diet, feeding on elongate prey like eels and caecilians.

 Like all elapid snakes, coral snakes possess a pair of small hollow fangs to deliver their venom.
 The fangs are positioned at the front of the mouth.
 The fangs are fixed in position rather than retractable, and rather than being directly connected to the venom duct, they have a small groove through which the venom enters the base of the fangs.
-Because the fangs are relatively small and inefficient for venom delivery, rather than biting quickly and letting go (like vipers), coral snakes tend to hold onto their prey and make chewing motions when biting.
-The venom takes time to reach full effect.
-It is a neurotoxin, affecting the nervous system and weakening the muscles.
+Because the fangs are relatively small and inefficient for venom delivery, rather than biting quickly and letting go like vipers, coral snakes tend to hold onto their prey and make chewing motions when biting.
+The neurotoxic venom takes time to reach full effect, affecting the nervous system and weakening the muscles.

 Coral snakes are not aggressive or prone to biting and account for less than one percent of the total number of snake bites each year in the United States.
 The life span of coral snakes in captivity is about seven years.

 Reproduction

-M. fulvius reproduction is internal fertilization through the use of hemipenes.
-The breeding season occurs from spring to early summer and late summer to early fall.
-Male combat is not typical in M. fulvius as males are smaller than females.
-Micrurus fulvius are oviparous and typically lay eggs from May to July.
-During early spring females will undergo sudden vitellogenesis–oocyte and yolk formation–in preparation for breeding.
-Approximately 37 days post fertilization oviposition occurs and the average clutch size ranges from five to seven eggs.
-However, some in captivity have laid as many as thirteen eggs.
-The incubation period of the M. fulvius eggs normally reaches 60 days.
-Males also undergo sexual changes throughout the year, testicular recrudescence start in the fall and testicular regression occurs come spring.
-However, males typically have mature sperm residing in the epididymis year round and are capable of storing sperm in the deferent duct over the winter till the females are receptive.
-A study investigating how climate influences the reproductive cycle discovered species found closer to the equator displayed more continuous cycles while those in colder regions had more seasonal cycles.
-With increasing temperatures as a result of climate change, continuous cycles have the possibility of becoming more prevalent.
-Offspring reach maturation depending on sex, males mature at roughly 11 to 16 months while females reach maturity later at 26 months.